 19 January 2015 - Brisbane’s newest ferry terminal to open since the devastating 2011 floods incorporates world-first technology safeguarding the city’s terminals from similar natural disasters, while providing new generation additional transport options for local commuters.

-The Milton Ferry Terminal, opened yesterday by Brisbane City Council, was designed collaboratively by teams at Aurecon and Cox Rayner Architects.
+The Milton Ferry Terminal, opened yesterday by Brisbane City Council, was designed collaboratively by teams at Aurecon and Cox Architecture.
 The engineering and architecture firms were commissioned as consultant to the project following their winning entry in the Brisbane ferry terminal design competition following the 2011 flood.

 The new terminal, the first of many to be rolled out over the coming year, features a single pier to provide commuters with largely unobstructed views of the Brisbane River, a hull shaped base to allow flood matter to flow unhindered, and a detachable gangway designed to reduce the pressure of flood waters and ensure the structure remains intact.